ahubers/learn-haskell/README.md

 ## Structure

-Submit your solutions to your own folder in ./exercises/name/week_x for week x.
+Submit your solutions to your own folder in `./exercises/name/week_x` for week x.
 Feel free to put any notes concerning that week's chapter in that folder's README.md.

 The class (Alex and Tanner) will have a call on Thusday each week to discuss the chapter and compare solutions to exercises.

-## Schedule

 ## Week 1 : week of Jan 25, 2016